The Fresh Food That More and More Cat Behaviorists Recommend

 A Fresh Diet Helps Rapidly Improve Many Feline Disorders

 We know from experience that fresh food can benefit cats with, for instance, IBD, cystitis and feline lower urinary tract disease (FLUTD).
-I asked Tracy what other medical conditions she's seen respond well to a transition to fresh food.
+Tracy talked about other medical conditions she's seen respond well to a transition to fresh food.

 And it makes them feel better so they're happier and friendlier, and of course healthier over all.
 They have more energy.
 It's really an amazing transformation.
 When I made the change from canned to raw with my six cats, I was very lucky.
 They made the leap, all of them, pretty quickly, right off the bat.
 It was actually faster than I was comfortable with.